mvrl-clasp/MultimodalFusionFramework/README.md

   publisher={Association for Research in Vision and Ophthalmology}
 }

-For any questions about this dataset or software please contact Preethi Vaidyanathan at pxv1621@rit.edu.
+For any questions about this software please contact Preethi Vaidyanathan at pxv1621@rit.edu.